252P/LINEAR: Associated meteor shower

 Vaubaillon calculated that possible meteors from this comet would radiate from the constellation of Lepus, south of Orion, from a radiant at R.A. = 77.0 deg, Decl. = -16.3 deg., with a slow geocentric velocity of Vg = 11.1 km/s on March 28 and 29, when Earth reaches the comet orbit.
 Rates will be low.
 There are no encounters with the dust trails created since A.D.
 1850, but instead a diffuse cloud of perturbed meteoroids ejected during 1894-1926 is calculated to be in Earth's path (see CBET telegram 4267).

 Quan-Zhi Ye calculated that possible meteors from comet P/2016 BA14 (PANSTARRS) would radiate from the constellation Columba, south of Lepus during the late UT hours of March 20.
 The radiant is at R.A. = 82 deg, Decl. = -39 deg, with geocentric velocity Vg = 14.1 km/s.
 Meteoroids ejected since A.D.
-1750 were studied, with also no dust trail encounters found in 2016 (see CBET telegram 4259).
+1750 were studied, with also no dust trail encounters found in 2016.

 A meteor shower has been observed with a similar orbit to 252P/LINEAR, previously known as the March Lyncids, in the constellation Lynx.
 It is not known for certain if the shower is related to the comet.